-- 1. Upon delivery, each, piece of equipment shall be checked to insure all safety features are properly operating.
+- Upon delivery, each, piece of equipment shall be checked to ensure all safety features are properly operating.
 If deficiency is found, equipment will be red tagged out of service until repairs are made and equipment is re-checked.
 This applies to all company-owned, rented and trade partner's equipment. - 2.
 All vehicles in use shall be checked at the beginning of each shift to assure that the following parts, equipment, and accessories are in safe operating condition and free of apparent damage that could cause failure while in use: service brakes, including trailer brake connections; parking system (hand brake); emergency stopping system (brakes); tires; horn; steering mechanism; coupling devices; seat belts; operating controls; and safety devices.
 All defects shall be corrected before the vehicle is placed in service.
 These requirements also apply to equipment such as lights, reflectors, windshield wipers, defrosters, fire extinguishers, etc., where such equipment is necessary. - 3.
 Heavy machinery, equipment, or parts thereof, which are suspended or held aloft by use of slings, hoists, or jacks shall be substantially blocked or cribbed to prevent falling or shifting before employees are permitted to work under or between them.
 Bulldozer and scraper blades, end-loader buckets, dump bodies, and similar equipment, shall be either fully lowered or blocked when being repaired or when not in use.
-All controls shall be in a neutral position, with the motors stopped and brakes set, unless work being performed requires otherwise. - 4.
-When equipment is parked the parking brake shall be applied and equipment such as blades and buckets shall be placed on the ground. - 5.
-All equipment including: cranes, forklifts, skid steer loaders, aerial/scissor lifts, etc. shall have a reverse signal/back-up alarm audible above surrounding back ground noise.
-All equipment with reverse gears shall be equipped with back-up alarm.
+All controls shall be in a neutral position, with the motors stopped and brakes set, unless work being performed requires otherwise.

+- 4. When equipment is parked the parking brake shall be applied and equipment such as blades and buckets shall be placed on the ground. - 5.
+All equipment including cranes, forklifts, skid steer loaders, aerial/scissor lifts, etc. shall have a reverse signal/back-up alarm audible above surrounding background noise.
+All equipment with reverse gears shall be equipped with backup alarm.
 This will include concrete delivery trucks. - 6.
 The operator must verify trailer chocks, supports, and dock plates are in place prior to loading/unloading. - 7.
-A fire extinguisher is to be mounted on each vehicle and/or piece of equipment. - 8.
-At the beginning of each shift, the operator shall check equipment prior to putting into service.
-All lift controls and equipment is tested/inspected before each use.
-All equipment will operate per manufacturer standards and training content shall include load capacity, instructions, distances, refueling, ramps, visibility and balancer and counter balances. - 9.
+A fire extinguisher is to be mounted on each vehicle and/or piece of equipment. - At the beginning of each shift, the operator shall check equipment prior to putting into service.
+All lift controls and equipment are tested/ inspected before each use.
+All equipment will operate per manufacturer standards and training content shall include load capacity, instructions, distances, refueling, ramps, visibility, and balancer and counterbalances. - 9.
 No modifications or additions which affect the capacity or safe operation of the equipment shall be made without the manufacturer's written approval.
 This includes attachments for lifting personnel. - 10.
-All equipment that is fitted with ROPS (roll over protection system) protection shall also be equipped with seatbelts that shall be worn by operator and all passengers. - 11.
-All vehicles with cabs that were manufactured with wind shields shall be equipped with wind shields and powered wipers.
+All equipment that is fitted with ROPS (roll over protection system) protection shall also be equipped with seatbelts that shall be worn by operator and all passengers.

+- All vehicles with cabs that were manufactured with wind shields shall be equipped with wind shields and powered wipers.
 Cracked and broken windows are to be replaced. - 12.
 Passengers are not allowed to ride on equipment unless a seat with a seatbelt is provided for that purpose. - 13.
-All operators of company-owned, hired or rented equipment or motor vehicles must have a valid, appropriate driver's license, and have training for the piece of equipment they are operating.
+All operators of company-owned, hired or rented equipment or motor vehicles must have a valid, appropriate driver's license, and have training for the piece of equipment they are operating. - 14.
+"Free rigging" to the tines of a forklift is prohibited. - 15.
+Load limits of equipment shall not be exceeded at any time.